 Your vehicle may have a remote starting feature.
 This feature allows you to start the engine from outside the vehicle.
 It may also start the vehicle's heating or air conditioning systems, rear window defogger, and heated seats.
-See Heated Seats on page 11 and Heated and Cooled Seats on page 12 for additional information.
+See Heated Seats on page 1-4 and Heated and Cooled Seats on page 1-5 for additional information.
 When the remote start system is active, the climate control system will heat or cool the inside of the vehicle at the setting the vehicle was set to when the vehicle was last turned off.
 The rear window defogger will be turned on by the climate control system when it is cold outside.
-If the vehicle has heated seats, they may also turn on.
+If the vehicle has heated seats, they may also turn on when it is cold outside.
 Cooled seats are not activated during a remote start.
-Normal operation of the system will return after the key is turned to the RUN position.
+Normal operation of the system will return after the key is turned to the ON/RUN position.